onqtam/headjack/docs/why/6_CRYPTOHISTORY.md

 > "The scientific method is simply that body of practices best suited for obtaining reliable knowledge." - [John Brockman](https://www.edge.org/annual-question/what-scientific-term-or%C2%A0concept-ought-to-be-more-widely-known#:~:text=The%20scientific%20method%20is%20simply%20that%20body%20of%20practices%20best%20suited%20for%20obtaining%20reliable%20knowledge.)

+In science ideas (papers) rise in popularity with their citations.
+But what if someone wants to credit an idea without necessarily having to write a paper to reference it?

 What if instead of the publish or perish paradigm for producing science we evaluated ideas in terms of their importance and not simply how many papers there are - actually we should reduce the ratio of papers to significant contributions

 > "Do you want a revolution in science?
 Do what businesspeople do when they want a technological revolution: Just change the rules a bit.
 Let in a few revolutionaries.
 Make the hierarchy a bit flatter, to give the young people more scope and freedom.
 Create some opportunities for high-risk/high-payoff people, so as to balance the huge investment you made in low-risk, incremental science.
 The technology companies and investment banks use this strategy.
 Why not try it in academia?
 The payoff could be discovering how the universe works." - [Lee Smolin](https://www.goodreads.com/quotes/8753353-do-you-want-a-revolution-in-science-do-what-businesspeople)